<!--

 ### Create a UDA

-them as a single UDA record.
+EVM chain and returns them as a single UDA record.

 ### User deposits from any chain

-chain is already wired up.
+is already wired up and listening.

 ### Stridge detects the deposit

-`deposit.new` event when the transaction is detected and confirmed.
+the transaction is confirmed.
+The payload marks

-### UDA creates a settlement
+### UDA opens a settlement

-The Routing Engine quotes across bridge and swap providers (LI.FI,
+`uda.settlement.created`.
+The Routing Engine quotes across providers

 ### Settlement webhook fires

-future deposits — no re-creation needed.
+working forever — no re-creation required.

 :::::